 “This cup is so stiff that it gave me cramp like symptoms.
 It was really weird and I don’t know what happened, but I’m switching back to my Lena Sensitive stat!”

-What about Toxic Shock Syndrome and the Bloody Buddy?
+What about Toxic Shock Syndrome?

 Many people want to know whether or not there’s a risk of TSS with a menstrual cup such as the Bloody Buddy, and is that risk higher, or lower than with tampons.